Canadian Olympic Medal Count

 Morris had started playing with Martin in 2006 and won back-to-back Brier titles in 2008 and 2009.
 He played at the former with a broken finger on his right hand, but a removable cast allowed him to be able to throw stones.
 The team went undefeated and Morris won MVP honours for his performance in the final.
 They went on to win gold at the 2008 World Men’s Championship, followed by silver in 2009.

-In 2013-14, Morris joined the team of BC-based Jim Cotter, taking over the skip duties.
-They had immediate success, advancing to the final of the 2013 Roar of the Rings where they lost to eventual Olympic gold medallist Brad Jacobs.
+In 2013-14, Morris joined the team of B.C.-based Jim Cotter, taking over the skip duties.
+They had immediate success, advancing to the final of the 2013 Canadian Curling Trials where they lost to eventual Olympic gold medallist Brad Jacobs.
 The following season, Morris was recruited to replace Kevin Koe as skip on the team that had won the 2014 Brier.
 Competing as Team Canada at the 2015 Brier, Morris handed the skip duties to Pat Simmons after they opened with a 2-3 record.
 With Morris playing third, they rebounded to win the national title.
 In Morris’ third world championship trip, they won the bronze medal.

 A Little More About John